Yoric/ronin-time-bureaucrats/the-time-deck.md

 * a hook;
 * a stake.

-#### The place
+#### _Where and when does the story take place?_

 ![](/assets/small_even4.png)

 Apparently, it's a battlefield, or some kind of revolution.
 Given the flag, it could be a French Revolution, but let's draw a second card to keep it surprising.

+#### _What kind of revolution?_

 ![](/assets/small_odd7.png)

 Ok, so the story is set in a madhouse, during an uprising.
 Or maybe a madhouse in which political opponents are kept?
-Let's combine both: _the story is set a psychiatric clinic, designed to renormalize the opponents to the regime, but during a riot_.
+Let's combine both: _the story is set during a riot inside a psychiatric clinic – the patients are actually opponents to the regime, sent there to be renormalized_.

-#### The hook
+#### _What is happening?_

 ![](/assets/reversed_small_odd0.png)

 So something new is born.
 Possibly a new life-form, or a new technology, or a new type of government.
-Let's see what
+Let's see what..

+#### _What is being born?_

 ![](/assets/small_odd4.png)